aosabook/500lines/modeller/chapter.md

 With that in mind, let's explore how we can represent a 3D design, display it to the screen, and interact with it, in 500 lines of Python.

 ## Representing the Design: The Scene
 The first of the core features of a 3D modeller is a data structure to represent the design in memory.
-The class that represents this is often called `Design` or `Scene`.
+In this project, we call it the `Scene`.
-In this project, we call it a `Scene`.
 The `Scene` contains the data that represents the design that the user is working on.
 The objects contained in the `Scene` are referred to as `Node`s.
 The `Scene` has a list of `Node`.

 `````````````````````````````````````````` {.python .numberLines}